musiqpad/mqp-node-api/README.md

   });
 ```

-Now we create an Event-listener for chat messages [more infos]().
+Now we create an Event-listener for chat messages.
 To do that, you can also .once if you want the function to be only called once.

 ```js
 bot.on('chat', function(msg) {